ngi-nix/editoria/README.md

 (-) Optional

-(**) This key-value pairs could be either decalred as env variables or either in the corresponding config file e.g. local-development.json, development.json, etc
+(**) This key-value pairs could be either declared as env variables or either in the corresponding config file e.g. `local-development.json`, `development.json`, etc

 (***) These fields should by any means exist in the env source file for the correct initialization of the docker container which holds the database of the application